-A Turing machine consists of a finite set of states Q, a semi-infinite tape that is delimited on the left end by an endmarker $\prec$ and is infinite to the right, and a head that can move left and right over the tape, reading and writing symbols.
+A Turing machine consists of three components:

+- a finite-state control, i.e. a sort of an automata coordinating the operation of the machine; - a semi-infinite tape, that is delimited on the left end by an endmarker ≺ and is infinite to the right, acting as the machine memory; - a tape-head which can read/write on the tape, i.e. move left and right over the tape, reading and writing symbols.